michalelad1/TB_analysis/README.md

     pip install pandas numpy matplotlib uproot pyarrow awkward
     ```

-3.  **Clone the Repository:** Clone the TB-Fast-Analysis repository to your local machine using Git and navigate into the project directory:
+3.  **Clone the Repository:** Clone the TB_analysis repository to your local machine using Git and navigate into the project directory:

     ```bash
     git clone https://github.com/michalelad1/TB_analysis.git